mneudert/instream/README.md

 ### Queries

-Every query can be executed asynchronously by passing `[async: true]` to `MyApp.MyConnection.execute()`.
+Write queries can be executed asynchronously by passing `[async: true]` to `MyApp.MyConnection.execute()`.
 The result will then always be an immediate `:ok` without waiting for the query to be actually executed.

 By default the response of a query will be a map decoded from your server's JSON response.